 The Power LED will not light until the voltage at the barrier has risen to a value of at least 15.7V, but could remain lit even after the voltage has dropped to around 13.0V.
 DO NOT assume the Power LED indicates a voltage of 16V or more.

 If the green Power LED is not lit, check:

-- the polarity and integrity of the trunk cable connections to the enclosure. - that the power supply is operating correctly.
+- the polarity and integrity of the trunk cable connections to the enclosure. - that the d.c. supply powering the incoming trunk is operating correctly.

 Spur LEDs